 Small Business Leverage

-And the team can be also leveraged across multiple online businesses.
+That same team can be also leveraged across multiple online businesses.

 A website also has leverage by being able to easily add additional products and services.

-Think of the magnitude of this reality.
+Think of the magnitude of this opportunity.

 Expansion Opportunities for Business Vs Real Estate